IBM07/nlp-finance-tracker/README.md

 <div align="center">

-# 💬 InvoiceFlow
+# 💬 FinTrack

 **Talk to your money.**

-A full-stack, multi-user finance tracker where you add, edit, and delete transactions — and query your spending — entirely in plain English.
+A full-stack, multi-user finance tracker where you add, edit, and delete transactions — and query your spending — entirely in plain English, typed or spoken.
 No forms.
 No SQL.
 No trust in an LLM to touch your database directly, either — see [how it works](#-how-it-works) below.

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](#-license)
 [![Last commit](https://img.shields.io/github/last-commit/IBM07/nlp-finance-tracker)](https://github.com/IBM07/nlp-finance-tracker/commits/main)